 Here are steps you can take towards forgiveness:

 Acknowledge the pain: This is not easy to do but to get rid of grudges and resentment, you must first acknowledge the pain that you are feeling.
 Feeling ridiculed or disrespected by a colleague never feels good.
 It is natural that you get upset and hurt by these experiences.

 Know that resentment is powerless: You may think you are powerful when you withhold forgiveness but you are letting someone have control over you.
 Many people use this false sense of power to mask their own hurt.
 Don’t do that.
 Holding a grudge against someone who offended you will not offer you the healing you are looking for.

-Empathize with your offender: Understand that the person who offended you is also a human being, with their character, personality and social skills.
-Many of your friends are driven by social needs and competition that often result in them doing things outside of their best selves to look good in front of their peers.
+Empathize with your offender: Understand that the person who offended you is also a human being, with character, personality, and social skills.
+Many of your friends are driven by social needs and competition that often results in them doing things outside of their best selves to look good in front of their peers.

 Try stepping into their shoes and understand why they did what they did that hurt you.
 Find similarities between you and your offender.
 These empathic, perspective-taking strategies can help you forgive others (Ricciardi et al.)

 Make a choice: It is your choice whether you want to dwell in the past or choose not to be a victim and allow yourself to feel differently.
 Forget about seeking justice or revenge and move on with your life.
 Choose forgiveness, regain your power, and live a better, healthier life.

 Decide what you want to do with the relationship: It is now up to you to decide whether to continue the relationship with the person who offended you.
 If yes, work to renew the relationship and move forward.
 If not, remove this person from your life and move on.
 Healing takes time, so be kind to yourself as you go through the process.